IvayloArsov/parcel_hive_fl/README.md

 This web application is built with Python 3.10 and Flask, incorporating vanilla JavaScript for client-side functionalities.
-It runs on Ubuntu and uses SQLite for database storage.
+It uses SQLite for database storage.
+Tested and built on Ubuntu.

 ## Features